-On March 11, 2025, AJP and Orbic entered into an agreement and irrevocable proxy to provide Orbic with sole voting power over all AJP shares-1,946,345 shares of common stock-to use in connection with a contemplated proxy solicitation for the election of a slate of nominees for election to Sonim's Board at its 2025 annual meeting, which, in violation of Rule 13d-2 promulgated under the Exchange Act, AJP failed to disclose within two business days.
+On March 11, 2025, AJP and Orbic entered into an agreement and irrevocable proxy to provide Orbic with sole voting power over all AJP shares - 1,946,345 shares of common stock - to use in connection with a contemplated proxy solicitation for the election of a slate of nominees for election to Sonim's Board at its 2025 annual meeting, which, in violation of Rule 13d-2 promulgated under the Exchange Act, AJP failed to disclose within two business days.

-the irrevocable proxy.
+On March 18, 2025, the Orbic Group-comprising Orbic, AJP, and their affiliates-filed an amended Schedule 13D, disclosing the existence of the Orbic Group and the irrevocable proxy.
 This was the first time Sonim received visibility into the actual terms of the purported "fully executed" agreement previously referenced by AJP on February 3, 2025.

-On the evening of March 20, 2025-less than two business days before the nomination deadline-the Orbic Group submitted a purported notice of nomination (the "Notice") proposing a competing slate of directors for election at the Annual Meeting.
+On the evening of March 20, 2025 - less than two business days before the nomination deadline - the Orbic Group submitted a purported notice of nomination (the "Notice") proposing a competing slate of directors for election at the Annual Meeting.
 Orbic purported to submit the Notice pursuant to Section 5 ("Section 5") of Sonim's amended and restated bylaws (the "Bylaws").
 Section 5 of the Bylaws was adopted in connection with Sonim's initial public offering in 2019 and has remained unchanged since that time.

 On March 31, 2025, the Orbic Group submitted a non-binding proposal (the "First Orbic Proposal") to acquire Sonim for \$4.00 per share in cash.
-Simultaneously, the Orbic Group served a books and records demand (the "220 Demand") under Section 220 of the Delaware General Corporation Law (the "DGCL") seeking documents in connection with the proxy contest.
+Simultaneously, the Orbic Group served a books and records demand under Section 220 of the Delaware General Corporation Law (the "DGCL") seeking documents in connection with the proxy contest.